-1. In GigaVUE-FM, on the top navigation pane, select Cloud.

-2. Select OpenStack > Monitoring Session.
-The Monitoring Sessions page appears.

-- 4. Enter the appropriate information for the monitoring session.
-Refer to Table 12: Fields for Monitoring Session Info for more information about the fields. - 5.
+- 1. In GigaVUE-FM, on the top navigation pane, select Cloud. - 2.
+Select OpenStack > Monitoring Session.
+The Monitoring Sessions page appears. - 3.
+Click New to open the Create a New Monitoring Session page. - 4.
+Enter the appropriate information for the monitoring session.
+Refer to Table 3: Fields for Monitoring Session Info for more information about the fields. - 5.
 Click Create.
 The Monitoring Session details page appears displaying the specified session information and target VMs.